-For general aviation, the FAA in July 2021 approved an unleaded fuel for piston aircraft (G100UL).
+For GA, the FAA in July 2021 approved an unleaded fuel for piston aircraft (G100UL).
 This new fuel is considered a 'drop-in' fuel, which means that a separate fueling system is not needed for piston aircraft.
 Illinois has an estimated 3,690 based aircraft (2020), many of which are powered by 100 low-lead (100LL) fuel.
 As supplies of G100UL become more available, fixed base operators (FBOs) and self-service fueling stations will convert to the new fuel.

-As new fuel technologies such as sustainable aviation fuel (SAF), hydrogen, and electricity come online, airports will need to construct the infrastructure necessary to support these alternative fuels as well as conventional fossil fuels during an anticipated transition period,
+As new fuel and propulsion technologies, such as sustainable aviation fuel (SAF), hydrogen, and electricity come online, airports will need to construct the infrastructure necessary to support these alternative fuels for aircraft, cars, busses, and other modes of travel that will rely on alternative fuel and charging sources.

-7.1.3.
+7.2.3.
 Socioeconomic Trends

 There are strong relationships between demand for aviation, the size of an individual air service market, and prevailing economic conditions.
-This section examines trends in population, employment, and per capita personal income (PCPI) in Illinois that are used in preparation of the IASP forecasts.
+This section examines trends in population, employment, and Per Capita Personal Income (PCPI) in Illinois, including by district and region, that are used in preparation of the IASP forecasts.

-7.1.3.1.
+7.2.3.1.
 Illinois Districts and Regions

 IDOT has divided the state into nine districts and five regions.
 Individual districts are a subset of the state's five regions.
-Table 7.1Error!
-Reference source not found. describes the regions.
+Table 7.1 describes the regions and their associated 2019 population levels.
 Region 1 in the northeast corner of the state encompasses the Chicago O'Hare International (ORD) and Chicago Midway International (MDW) airports and contains 65.5 percent of total Illinois population or 8.6 million people.
-Region 2 is the second largest, but much smaller than the Chicago metropolitan area with 1.4 million people and two commercial airports - Chicago Rockford International (RFD) and Quad City International (MLI).
+Region 2 is the second largest, but much smaller than the Chicago metropolitan area with 1.4 million people and two commercial airports-Chicago Rockford International (RFD) and Quad City International (MLI).
 Bloomington, Peoria, and Champaign/Urbana support three commercial service airports in Region 3.
 Region 4 encompasses the cities of Decatur, Quincy, and Springfield.
 It has the largest land area and the smallest population at 929,393 in 2019.
+Region 5 contains the cities of Belleville and Marion, each with a commercial service airport.
+MidAmerica St. Louis (BLV) is located in Belleville and Veterans Airport of Southern Illinois (MWA) is located in Marion.
 Figure 7.3 shows the IDOT Districts and Regions and the counties contained in each.